Transport arrangements and bus passes

 Bus passes should be kept in good condition.
-The pass will be invalid if it is lost, altered, defaced or damaged.
+The pass will not be valid if it is lost, altered, defaced or damaged.
 Photocopies or scanned copies of the original pass will not be accepted.

 Replacement bus passes can be obtained from most school offices on payment of the £5 charge.
 We will normally issue only one replacement bus pass to the same child during the academic year.